 I have said it many times – that Moe Norman did not understand the actual perfection that he had achieved.

 One of my greatest experiences was practicing with Moe.
-Observing the simplicity, power, effectiveness and grace was mesmerizing.
-I could’t get enough of watching this perfection.
+Observing the simplicity, power, effectiveness, and grace was mesmerizing.
+I couldn’t get enough of watching this perfection.
 However, no matter how much I watched, I didn’t learn how to swing like Moe until I tried to compare myself to him.

 The Backswing Move

-Before the backswing the address position plays a major role.
+Before the backswing, the address position plays a major role.
 This is because the position of the spine (tilt) allows the lead arm to align with the club and form an alignment.
 Moe called this alignment the “rod”.
 Moe’s “rod” is connected to this lead shoulder.
 When Moe turns into the backswing, the straight line of the lead arm rod moves in the same relationship to the turn.
-The torso turn matches the arm rotation.
-This is where Moe felt the 41 inch “extension” into the backswing.
+The torso turns matches the arm rotation.
+This is where Moe felt the 41-inch “extension” into the backswing.

 As Moe’s hips and torso continued to turn into the backswing the lead arm “rod” stayed connected to this torso turn.
 It stays connected throughout the entire backswing.
 As Moe completes his backswing and transitions into the downswing, this lead arm’s connection to the body is “pulled” by the tilted torso.
 This is why Moe felt that there was a dramatic “pulling” sensation with his left arm and that the right arm was “along for the ride”.